JulianNymark/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/dialog.md

 ---
 title: 'Dialog'
-description: 'The Dialog component ...'
+description: 'The Dialog component is a Modal variation that appears at the center of the screen'
 order: 2
 status: 'new'
 showTabs: true